Standard Bank v Saunderson: Background

 whenever a defendant is in default of delivery of notice of intention to defend or of a plea, the plaintiff, if he or she wishes to obtain judgment by default, shall file with the Registrar a written application for judgment against the defendant.

 The registrar may then "grant judgment as requested."

 The matter was dealt with in open court on the direction of the Deputy Judge President.
-The High Court granted a default judgement, but the execution was declined.
+The Cape High Court granted a default judgement, but the execution was declined.
 The court held that the effect of the registration of a mortgage bond is that the borrower, by his own volition, compromises his rights of ownership until the debt is repaid.
 The bond curtails the right of property at its root, penetrating the rights of ownership, for the bondholder's rights are fused into the title itself.

-Relying on Jaftha v Schoeman, the court held that, since the mortgaged property was residential, the onus was on the bank to show that execution was permissible in terms of the Constitution: There should have been averments to the effect that the facts disclosed were sufficient to justify execution in terms of the right of access to adequate housing.
+Relying on Jaftha v Schoeman, Judge André Blignaut of the High Court held that, since the mortgaged property was residential, the onus was on the bank to show that execution was permissible in terms of the Constitution: There should have been averments to the effect that the facts disclosed were sufficient to justify execution in terms of the right of access to adequate housing.
 The bank had to show that its applications were a justifiable limitation of that right.
 Because the summonses lacked such averments, they could not sustain an order of execution.